-Wangiri Scam (a Japanese term meaning one ring and drop) sends repeated one or two rings missed call to multiple numbers.
+Wangiri Scam (a Japanese term meaning one ring and drop) sends repeated one or two rings missed calls to multiple numbers.
 It is automatically generated by some computer or bot.
 Those numbers prompt you to call them by sending missed calls multiple times.
 If you do make a call to them, it will charge you more for the long-distance calls.
 So, your balance will be cut heavily.

 This sort of scam is done by some group of people, to earn some money out of the long-distance callback amount.
 Similarly, some may call you for some lottery winning or some other fake things.